On the Parameterised Complexity of Induced Multipartite Graph Parameters: Induced Multipartite Graph Parameters

 Note that when \textbf{P1} holds, the function $f_k$ in \textbf{P2} is injective if and only if it is strictly increasing.

-A \emph{hereditary} graph property is a graph property which is inherited by induced subgraphs~\cite{alon2008every}.
-Similarly, we say that a graph parameter $p$ is \emph{hereditary} if \mbox{$p(H) \leq p(G)$} for any graph $G$ and induced subgraph of $H$.
-Note that any hereditary graph parameter will satisfy \textbf{P1}.
+A \emph{monotone} graph property is a graph property which is inherited by subgraphs~\cite{alon2008every}.
+Similarly, we say that a graph parameter $p$ is \emph{monotone} if \mbox{$p(H) \leq p(G)$} for any graph $G$ and any subgraph $H$ of $G$.
+Note that any monotone graph parameter will satisfy \textbf{P1}.
 We shall now proceed to show that many common graph parameters are induced multipartite graph parameters.

 Write \mbox{$\abs{G}=\abs{V(G)}$} for the number of vertices in $G$ (the \emph{order} of $G$), \mbox{$\|G\|=\abs{E(G)}$} for the number of edges in $G$ (the \emph{size} of $G$), $\delta(G)$ for the minimum degree of $G$ and $\Delta(G)$ for the maximum degree of $G$.